kammitama5/kammitama5.github.io/_posts/2023-01-10-Tuesday-January-10th.md

 - I noticed hilariously that the book not only has notation, but a whole section called “Some interesting matroids”.
 Something about this feels like I am taking an origami class.

 ## Readings
 - Truemper K., “A Decomposition Theory for Matroids.
 VII.
-Analysis of Minimal Violation Matrices” (1992)
+Analysis of Minimal Violation Matrices” (1992) (complete)
 - Singleton, A.W.
 (1977), “Transversal Matroids and Related Structures”